dustinkredmond/GroovyServer/README.md

     - Make use of ZKOSS framework UI components
       - Ask for user input when run
       - Display results of a script in the browser
+      - Any part of ZK framework can be used

 ---